Overview

 Risk factors

-• Physical activity.
-Running and jumping are most commonly associated with patellar tendinitis.
-Sudden increases in how hard or how often you engage in the activity also add stress to the tendon, as can changing your running shoes.
+- Physical activity.
+Running and jumping most often are linked with patellar tendinitis.
+Training more than 20 hours a week for this type of impact exercises is a risk factor.
+Sudden increases in how hard or how often you do the activity also add stress to the tendon.

-• Tight leg muscles.
-Tight thigh muscles (quadriceps) and hamstrings, which run up the back of your thighs, can increase strain on your patellar tendon.
+- Tight thigh muscles.
+Tight front-of-the-thigh muscles, called quadriceps, and tight back-of-the-thigh muscles, called hamstrings, can increase strain on your patellar tendon.

-• Chronic illness.
+- Chronic illness.
 Some illnesses disrupt blood flow to the knee, which weakens the tendon.
-Examples include kidney failure, autoimmune diseases such as lupus or rheumatoid arthritis and metabolic diseases such as diabetes.
+Examples include kidney failure, autoimmune diseases such as lupus or rheumatoid arthritis, and diseases such as diabetes that affect how the body uses food to make energy, called metabolic.

 Complications